AdrianBirta/svg-unit-display-tool/README.md

 ## Code Explanation

-- **App.tsx**: Manages the state of the selected unit and handles clicks on units.
-Passes necessary props to the FloorPlan and Sidebar components.
+- **App.tsx**: Manages the state of the units, including creating, selecting, and deleting them.
+It also handles the interaction between the `FloorPlan.tsx` and `Sidebar.tsx` components.
-- **FloorPlan.tsx**: Renders the SVG floor plan and units.
-Passes the selected unit state to each Unit component to apply the correct styling.
+- **FloorPlan.tsx**: Renders the SVG floor plan, including the existing units and any new shapes being drawn.
+Handles user interactions like clicking to create points or dragging to create circles.
+- **Unit.tsx**: A wrapper component that decides whether to render a `PolygonUnit.tsx` or `CircleUnit.tsx` based on the type of the unit.
+- **PolygonUnit.tsx**: Represents individual polygon units within the SVG, allowing for rendering and user interaction.
-- **Unit.tsx**: Represents individual units within the SVG.
-Changes color based on selection status.
+- **CircleUnit.tsx**: Represents individual circle units within the SVG, allowing for rendering and user interaction.
-- **Sidebar.tsx**: Displays details of the currently selected unit.
+- **Sidebar.tsx**: Displays details of the currently selected unit, provides controls for toggling between selection and drawing modes, and allows deletion of units.
+- **DrawControl.tsx**: Provides UI controls for switching between selection mode and the different drawing modes (polygon or circle).
+- **interfaces.ts**: Defines the TypeScript interfaces used across the application for strong typing.
+- **typeGuards.ts**: Contains type guard functions to differentiate between polygon and circle units.